-Setting up conversion tracking to see the results of your marketing efforts is extremely important.
-It’s what separates traditional from digital marketing in many ways.
-When working with a client, I wanted to track business events that occurred on their site as macro and micro conversions.
-In order to do this I had to go above traditional page tracking and had to dive into custom events.
+Setting up conversion tracking to view the results of your marketing efforts is extremely important.
+It is what separates traditional from digital marketing in many aspects.
+When working with a client, I needed to track business events that occurred on their site.
+I classified these events as macro and micro conversions.
+To accomplish this I went above traditional page tracking and implemented custom events.

 When setting up a tag that does not have a unique URL you must find the dynamic ID or class.
 The main call to action on every landing page was sending users to a form submission.
 When the conversion occurred a unique message appears indicating a successful submission.
 In order to track this as a conversion for Google Ads (for later machine learning optimizations) I had to inspect the element.